El Salvador-ECOSERVICIOS

 Payment mechanism

 In order to ensure sustainability of the fund, FONASA will only begin supporting the local PES initiatives once local demand has been established.
-Users must commit to cover at least 50% of the total amount of payments in the first year.
-By the fifth year of the contract, users must be able to cover the full costs of the scheme, including FONASA administrative costs, which will represent up to 5% of the value of each contract processed.
+Users must commit to cover at least 50 per cent of the total amount of payments in the first year.
+By the fifth year of the contract, users must be able to cover the full costs of the scheme, including FONASA administrative costs, which will represent up to five per cent of the value of each contract processed.

 Terms of payment